If I Have a Fit, You Must Acquit !

 The Devil's Advocate

 "Judge, we're scrambling.
-I really cannot tell you right now who I intend to call."
+I really cannot tell you right now who I intend

 -- Steven Feldman